-A regulatory site was set up in Allentown during the summer.
-We also used non-regulatory monitors located at community residents’ houses to measure fine particles beginning in September.
 The bar chart to the left shows the average concentration of fine particles from September 1st to December 8th for Allentown, Beacon Hill, Duwamish and South Park.
-In general, Allentown had an intermediate level of fine particles.
-The non-regulatory site at 42nd Ave and 124th St had a higher level of fine particles than the regulatory site on 44th Ave.
+In general, Allentown had fine particle levels similar to and slightly less than other sites in the Duwamish Valley.
+The residential site at 42nd Ave and 124th St had a higher level of fine particles than the air monitoring site in Duwamish Park on 44th Ave.